 - Then enter the bath

-Why is this rule in place?
+Why is this rule important?

-For hygiene reasons The onsen bath is a public space shared by many people.
-Washing off sweat, dirt, and body oils before entering helps keep the bath clean.
+The onsen bath is a public space shared by many people.
+By washing off sweat, dirt, and body oils before entering, you help keep the bath clean.
+Japanese people place a high value on cleanliness in public spaces.
+As a consideration for others, it is considered natural to wash your body before entering.

 Points to Note